We Have Answers

 Yes, Wall Street Community Garden is a public space and we welcome visitors.

-Please be aware that everyone on the garden site is expected to leash any pets and not use tobacco, cannabis, alcohol or other drugs.
+Please be aware that everyone on the garden site is expected to leash pets and not use tobacco, cannabis, alcohol or other drugs.

 Is garden produce available to anyone?